CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

         |         |                    j |
         x — — — > w                      ∙ — >
            refl                            i

 ```
 rUnit : (p : x ≡ y) → p ≡ p ∙ refl
 rUnit p i j = compPath-filler p refl i j
 ```

-Proving `rUnit`{.Agda} should make it clear why we oriented `compPath-filler`{.Agda} the way we did: when proving an identity involving paths, we are constructing a square whose top and bottom are refl.
-When the right hand side of the identity is a composite, it is useful to have our filler oriented so that the composite is also on the right hand side.
+Proving `rUnit`{.Agda} explains why we orient `compPath-filler`{.Agda}
+the way we do: when proving an identity involving paths, we are constructing a square whose top and bottom are `refl`{.Agda}.
+When the right-hand side of the identity is a composite, it is useful to have the filler oriented so that the composite is also on the right hand side.

-To cancel on the left we have to build another cube.
+To cancel `refl`{.Agda} on the left, we have to build another cube.

                 y - - - - - - - - > y
               / ^                 / ^